Mozzo1000/weather/README.md

   * Get GPS location by default

 ## License
 This project is licenced under the Apache License, Version 2.0.
-See See [LICENSE](https://github.com/Mozzo1000/weather/blob/master/LICENSE) for the full license.
+See [LICENSE](https://github.com/Mozzo1000/weather/blob/master/LICENSE) for the full license.